StudSec/Bot/README.md

 for more information see https://docs.docker.com/compose/environment-variables/set-environment-variables/

+The repository also contains an `update.sh` script, which may be used to automatically update and rebuild the bot if changes are made.

 ## Development
 If you would like to extend StudBots functionality, feel free to create a pull request.
 In the message please include a brief description of the functionality you